Qualifying

 Bridging to business financing

 If your goal is business financing through ClearValue Lending, improving your personal FICO directly expands your product options and lowers your cost of capital.
 Most non-bank business lenders pull personal FICO alongside business bank statements — a 640+ FICO opens more product doors; 680+ unlocks SBA and bank products at the lowest rates available.
-Start your application at ClearValue Lending — your file routes to one matched lender.
+Start your application at ClearValue Lending — your file routes to the funding partners best matched to it.

 Worked example — 90-day credit prep plan